veox/oobiqoo/README.md

 # oobiqoo

-An implementation of UBI on Ethereum, as a system of ERC20 tokens referenced from a central registry.
+An implementation of UBI on Ethereum, as a system of ERC20 tokens referenced from a registry.

-The tokens are "mintable", creating one smallest unit every second.
+The tokens are "mintable", allowing the creation of one indivisible unit every second.

 In early design stage.